 Primary Government and Investment Trust Funds - NRS 355.135 authorizes the State Treasurer to lend securities from the investment portfolio of the State if collateral received from the borrower is at least 102% of fair value of the underlying securities and the value of the securities borrowed is determined on a daily basis.
-There were no securities on loan at June 30, 2017 (excluding PERS).
+There were no securities on loan at June 30, 2020 (excluding PERS).

 Public Employees' Retirement System (PERS) - PERS maintains a securities lending program under the authority of the "prudent person" standard of NRS 286.682.
-Securities loaned under this program consist of U.S. Treasury Obligations, corporate fixed income securities, international fixed income securities, equity securities, and international equity securities.
+Securities loaned under this program consist of U.S. Treasury Obligations, U.S. equity securities, and international equity securities.
 Collateral received consists of cash and securities issued by the U.S. Government, its agencies or instrumentalities.
-Collateral received for the lending of U.S. securities must equal at least 102% of fair value, plus accrued interest in the case of fixed income securities must equal at least 105% of fair value, plus accrued interest in the case of fixed income securities.
+Collateral received for the lending of U.S. securities must equal at least 102% of market value, plus accrued interest in the case of fixed income securities.
+Collateral received for the lending of international securities must equal at least 105% of market value, plus accrued interest in the case of fixed income securities.